Panicled Golden Rain Tree (Koelreuteria paniculata)

 The panicled golden rain tree is best known for its bright yellow flowers that cover the tree in the summer.
-These small flowers appear at the ends of branches in 12-15 inch long loose clusters.
+These small flowers appear at the ends of branches in 12-inch to 15-inch-long loose clusters.
 When the petals fall, the tree appears to be encircled by a golden carpet.
 These flowers give way to paper-like, heart shaped fruits, that are often said to look like Chinese lanterns.
 The panicled golden rain tree makes a great small lawn or patio tree.

 Family: Sapindaceae (Soapberry)

 Characteristics: The leaves are pinnately compound (leaflets attached in pairs along stem) and have 7-15 lobed, rich green leaflets.
 Young leaves will emerge in a bronze to purple color.
 In the fall, leaves may turn yellow.
-In June-July, bright yellow, ½ inch wide flowers appear at the ends of branches in 12-15 inch long panicles (loose branching clusters).
-These flowers give way to papery, heart shaped fruits that are 1 ½ - 2 inches long and turn brown when ripe.
+In June-July, bright yellow, half-inch-wide flowers appear at the ends of branches in 12-inch to 15-inch-long panicles (loose branching clusters).
+These flowers give way to papery, heart shaped fruits that are 1.5-2 inches long and turn brown when ripe.
 Bark is light gray and slightly ridged and furrowed.
 This tree has an irregular shape when young, but will develop to a more uniformly rounded shape with age.
 It grows 30-40 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)